-Shortly after graduating I debated between returning home to Ecuador and putting down roots in Edmonton.
-I ended up getting a very promising job at a Bank where I was a ‘High-Value Client Senior Investment Representative.’
-After two years I realized that even though I was good at my job, I was not happy.
-My friend Nathan who worked for Liv Real Estate always seemed to be happy, and over dinner one night I picked his brain and thought that perhaps Real Estate might be the right fit for me too.
+Shortly after Graduating University, I debated between returning home to Ecuador and putting down roots in Canada.
+I ended up getting a very promising job at a Bank here, where I was a 'High Value Clients Senior Investment Representative', which in some ways was a natural step for me to take, given my strength for 'numbers'.
+I realized after about 2 years, however, that despite the fact that I was good at my job, I was not happy.
+Working in this very structured, rigid environment, didn't leave much flexibility - in any regards.
+I started to take notice of my friends and which ones were actually happy with their career choices and why.
+My friend Nathan who worked for Liv Real Estate always seemed to be happy with his job and yet he had the time and means to enjoy life outside of work.
+Over dinner one night I picked his brain further and realized that perhaps Real Estate might be the right fit for me also.

 What would you do if you won the lottery?

 I would go eat the typical/traditional food of each country in the world.
 Also, I would buy an island.

 What did you get into trouble for the most as a child?

 I never got into trouble.
 I was a good kid.
 Seriously.